eiszapfen2000/tgda/README.md

 * Pierson-Moskowitz [Pierson1964a]
 * JONSWAP [Hasselmann1973a]
 * Donelan [Donelan1985a]
 * Elfouhaily [Elfouhaily1997a]

-Donelan and Elfouhaily incorporate a directional distribution.
-For Pierson-Moskowitz and JONSWAP we employ [Mitsuyasu1975a, Hasselmann1980a]
+Donelan and Elfouhaily each incorporate their own directional distribution.
+For Pierson-Moskowitz and JONSWAP we employ the directional distribution introduced by Mitsuyasu et al. [Mitsuyasu1975a] and improved by Hasselmann et al. [Hasselmann1980a].

-Fourier Transform done with FFTW, single precision variant.
+We compute the Discrete Fourier Transform with the single precision variant of [FFTW](http://www.fftw.org).

 ## Ocean Surface Rendering
 * Projected Grid [Johanson2004a]